 If your child has chipped or broken a piece off of his tooth, have him rinse his mouth with warm water, then use a cold compress to reduce swelling.
 Try to locate and save the tooth fragment that broke off.
 Call us immediately.

 If your child’s tooth has been knocked out of his mouth, find the tooth and rinse it with water (no soap), taking care to only touch the crown of the tooth (the part you can see when it’s in place).
 Place the tooth in a clean container with milk or childs saliva.
 Call us immediately and/or head to the hospital.
 If you act quickly it's possible to save the tooth.

 If your child has a very loose tooth, it should be removed to avoid being swallowed or inhaled.

 If your child complains of a toothache, rinse his mouth with warm water and inspect his teeth to be sure there is nothing caught between them.
 If pain continues, use a cold compress to ease the pain.
 Do not apply heat or any kind of aspirin or topical pain reliever directly to the affected area, as this can cause damage to the gums.
 Children’s pain relievers may be taken orally.
 Schedule an appointment immediately.

 If you know or suspect your child has sustained a broken jaw, use a cold compress to reduce swelling.
 Head to the hospital immediately.
 In many cases a broken jaw is the result of a blow to the head.
 Severe blows to the head can be dangerous and even life-threatening.

 You can help your child avoid dental emergencies.
 Child-proof your house to avoid falls.
 Don't let your child chew on ice, popcorn kernels, or other hard foods.
 Always use car seats for young children and require seat belts for older children.
 And if your child plays contact sports, have him wear a mouthguard.
-Finally, prevent toothaches with regular brushing, flossing, and visits to see Dr. Buzz or Dr. Barnes.
+Finally, prevent toothaches with regular brushing, flossing, and visits to see Dr. Buzz.